-NO. The 2020 Census does not ask whether you or anyone in your home is a U.S. citizen.
+No. The 2020 Census did not ask whether you or anyone in your home is a U.S. citizen.

-NO. The law prevents the Census Bureau from sharing your information with law enforcement.
-Your answers cannot be used to impact your eligibility for government benefits.
-Your answers are only used to create statistics about our country.
-The Census Bureau is bound by Title 13 of the U.S. Code to protect your personal information and keep it strictly confidential.
-That’s every answer, to every question.
+No. The law prevents the Census Bureau from sharing your information with law enforcement.
+Your answers do not affect your eligibility for government benefits.
+Your answers are used only to create statistics about our country.
+The Census Bureau is bound by Title 13 of the U.S. Code to protect your personal information—every answer, to every question—and keep it strictly confidential.

 If someone claiming to be from the Census Bureau contacts you via email or phone and asks you for one of these things, it's a scam, and you should not cooperate.
 For more information, visit Avoiding Fraud and Scams.

 Census Takers Will Follow Up Nationwide Through October 15

 Census takers will continue to follow up in-person with homes across the country through October 15 in an effort to reach everyone.

 Answers to the 2020 Census do not impact your voter registration status.
 Your responses are confidential and are not shared with voter registration officials.

 I received a text message from the Census Bureau.
 Is it legitimate?

 The Census Bureau is sending text messages to a limited number of people across the country to participate in the 2020 Census User Experience Survey.